> ABUSE OF PROCESS

 Cross-examination on a document.
 Evidence Act s.35 abolishes a rule that if cross-examination goes beyond the part of the document used by the witness to refresh memory and the document has been called for and inspected, tender of the document can be required.

-(1) Plea in bar - autrefois acquit or autrefois convict - prevents proceeding upon an alleged offence where there has already been a verdict for an offence the elements of which were identical or in which all of the elements were wholly included: Charter of Human Rights and Responsibilities Act s.26; Pearce v R HCA 57, (1998) 194 CLR 610; R v Mason VSCA 55; R v Langdon VSCA 205, (2004) 11 VR 1.
-Some have expressed the view the underlying principle for this is res judicata.
-Plea in bar also prevents proceeding where there has been a verdict on an offence which is practically the same: Pearce v R; R v HMcL VSCA 61; R v Sessions 2 VR 304.
-Indeed, it may well be that, in given circumstances, a conviction on a lesser offence will create a bar to subsequent prosecution on a more serious offence; this will occur where the subsequent prosecution for more serious offence amounts to prosecution for an aggravated form of the offence earlier prosecuted, but relies for its proof on the same evidential fact: DPP v Collins VSCA 179.
+(1) Plea in bar - autrefois acquit or autrefois convict - where found by a jury made out prevents proceeding upon an alleged offence where there has already been a verdict for an offence the elements of which were identical or in which all of the elements were wholly included: Charter of Human Rights and Responsibilities Act s.26; Pearce v R HCA 57, (1998) 194 CLR 610; R v Mason VSCA 55; R v Langdon VSCA 205, (2004) 11 VR 1; Criminal Procedure Act.,s220.
+Some have expressed the view the underlying principle is res judicata.
+It may be that, in given circumstances, a conviction on a lesser offence will create a bar to subsequent prosecution on a more serious offence; this will occur where the subsequent prosecution for more serious offence amounts to prosecution for an aggravated form of the offence earlier prosecuted, but relies for its proof on the same evidential fact: DPP v Collins VSCA 179.
 There is no plea in bar where there has been a dismissal not on the merits: Davern v Messell HCA 34, (1984) 155 CLR 21; Howard v Pacholli VicRp 83, VR 833.
 There is no plea in bar where a charge or count has been subject of dismissal or directed acquittal for duplicity: R v VN VSCA 111, (2006) 162 A Crim R 195.
 It seems that in summary proceedings, no plea in bar is possible but the same principle is effected as stay for abuse of process.
-(2) Stay of proceeding for abuse of process, especially where it would be harsh or oppressive to pursue an offence arising out of some matters previously canvassed in a trial for another offence: R v Carroll HCA 55, (2002) 213 CLR 635; R v Clarkson VicRp 80, VR 962.
-Also stay of proceeding or exclusion of evidence by reason of abuse of process where the proceeding or evidence conflicts with a previous acquittal for an offence the elements of which were practically the same: Pearce v R. (3) Interpretation of Legislation Act s.51 extends to prevent additional conviction under another law being recorded in respect of the same act or omission, the idea being that punishment, to which the section refers, includes conviction: R v Filipovic VSCA 14, (2008) 181 A Crim R 83; R v Ngo VSCA 240;R v Novak VSCA 46; R v Sessions 2 VR 304.

 Issue estoppel is the wider idea, known to civil law, that a legal or factual point necessarily determined as part of earlier court proceeding cannot be re-litigated.
 Except to the extent that the bars above might be seen by some as examples of it, issue estoppel does not have any application in criminal law: Rogers v R HCA 42, (1994) 181 CLR 251 (per Mason CJ, Deane and Gaudron JJ).
 However, at least sometimes abuse of process applies in such a situation to stay proceedings or exclude evidence, as for example with the previously excluded prosecution evidence in Rogers or evidence shown rejected by a previous acquittal on a related charge as in HP v R VSCA 251.
 There are also principles directed to ensuring the incontrovertible character of judicial decisions which prevent re-litigating a precisely same point already decided by the same judge at the same trial, and perhaps go further.

-version 7 April 2016
+version 9 April 2022

-General inadmissibility of mere opinion
+General inadmissibility of opinion